 I recently met with a lovely lady who was preparing for a fitness competition.
 She was eating 975 calories a day (which she was told she had to in order to get down to size) and working out vigorously.
 She thought she looked great but of course felt miserable.
 She was deathly afraid of eating anything besides protein pancakes, spaghetti squash, zucchini, and chicken.
 She knew if she didn't follow a strict routine, she'd go off the deep end.
 After the competition, she gained back all the weight she'd lost over a year in a matter of weeks.
 She was imprisoned by food.
 It was all she thought about.
 Now she doesn't know how to eat.
 How could she?

 So she came to me expecting a meal plan.
 Eat this many calories a day.
 Don't eat fewer than this many grams of protein.
 Be a robot.
 Be a prisoner.

-Before I get torn to pieces in the comments, I’m aware that some people do need some form of structure as part of their progression toward food freedom.
-That’s great!
+Before I get torn to pieces in the comments, I'm aware that some people do need some form of structure as part of their progression toward food freedom.
+That's great!
 I by no means intend to offend anyone that has benefitted from meal plans.
-But I have to be honest when I say that 90% of the time, I don’t see the need.
-(I’m not referring to “meal plans” that are simply recipes for weekly inspiration, like these.
-If it’s inspiring you, it’s not a problem!)
+But I have to be honest when I say that 90% of the time, I don't see the need.
+(I'm not referring to "meal plans" that are simply recipes for weekly inspiration.
+If it's inspiring you, it's not a problem!)